APNewsBreak: MLB to announce Yanks-Red Sox games in London

 AP Baseball Writer

-NEW YORK (AP) - A person familiar with the planning says Major League Baseball intends to announce next week that the New York Yankees and Boston Red Sox will play two games at London's Olympic Stadium in June next year.
+NEW YORK (AP) - Major League Baseball intends to announce next week the New York Yankees and Boston Red Sox will play two games at London's Olympic Stadium on June 29-30 next year, a person familiar with the planning told The Associated Press.

-The person spoke on condition of anonymity to The Associated Press on Thursday because no public comments have been authorized.
+The person spoke on condition of anonymity Thursday because no public comments had been authorized.

-The 2019 games are set for June 29-30.
-These will be the first regular-season MLB games in Europe.
-The Red Sox will be the home team for both games.
+Boston will be the home team for both of MLB's first regular-season games in Europe.

 London Mayor Sadiq Khan scheduled a news conference for Tuesday with baseball Commissioner Rob Manfred but did not announce the subject matter.